ublue-os/uupd/README.md

 # Troubleshooting

-You can check the ublue-update logs by running this command:
+You can check the uupd logs by running this command:
 ```
 $ journalctl -exu 'uupd.service'
 ```

 # How do I build this?

-1. `just build` will build this project and place the binary in `output/ublue-upd`
+1. `just build` will build this project and place the binary in `output/uupd`
-1. `sudo ./output/ublue-upd` will run an update
+1. `sudo ./output/uupd` will run an update
 1. You can install this to the system by copying the rules

 # FAQ